Overcoming Concept Shift in Domain-Aware Settings through Consolidated Internal Distributions: Background and Related Work

 \section{Background and Related Work}

-UDA is closely related to sequential model adaptation.
+UDA is closely related to our learning setting.
 Several discrepancy measures have been used in the literature to align two distributions to address UDA.
 A group of methods match the first-order and the second order statistics of the source and the target domains.
 This includes methods that use the Maximum Mean Discrepancy (MMD)~\cite{long2015learning,long2017deep} and correlation alignment~\cite{sun2016deep}.
 A more effective approach is to use a probability distance metric that captures distributional differences in higher order statistics.
 The Wasserstein distance (WD)~\cite{courty2017optimal,damodaran2018deepjdot} is such an example that is also a suitable metric for deep learning due to having non-vanishing gradients.
-This property is helpful because deep learning optimization problems are usually solved using the first-order optimization methods that rely on the objective function gradient.
-Damodaran et al.~\cite{damodaran2018deepjdot} used the WD for domain alignment in a UDA setting which led to considerable performance improvement compared to the methods that rely on matching only lower-order statistics~\cite{long2015learning,sun2016deep}.
-In this work, we rely on the sliced Wasserstein distance (SWD) variant of WD~\cite{lee2019sliced} for domain alignment which possess similar properties but can be computed efficiently due to its closed-form formulation.
+This property is helpful because deep learning optimization problems are usually solved using the first-order optimization methods that rely on the objective function non-vanishing gradients.
+Damodaran et al.~\cite{damodaran2018deepjdot} used the WD for domain alignment in a UDA setting which led to considerable performance improvement compared to the methods that rely on matching only lower-order statistical moments~\cite{long2015learning,sun2016deep}.
+We rely on the sliced Wasserstein distance (SWD) variant of WD~\cite{kolouri2018sliced} for domain alignment which can be computed more efficiently due to its closed-form formulation and has been used for UDA successfully~\cite{lee2019sliced,stan2021unsupervised}.
+More recently, secondary mechanism have been used to improve upon the primary alignment mechanism~\cite{mirza2022norm,wang2022cross}.
+To mitigate negative transfer, some methods separate between transferable and domain-specific knowledge \cite{dong2020can,dong2021and}.